nez-peg/nez-peg.github.io/getting-started.md

    ]
    #Int['3']
 ]
-Formatted: ((1 * 2) + 3)
 ~~~

-Note that #T[..] is a AST representation that is parsed by Nez.
+> Note that `#T[..]`` is an AST representation that is parsed by Nez.
 The #-prefixed label is a tag to identify the meaning of the AST node.
-The AST node consists of either parsed string or the sequence of child AST nodes.
+The AST node consists of either a parsed string or a sequence of child AST nodes.

-### Defining Productions
+## Defining Productions

 You will define a new production in the interactive parser.